RohmSemiconductor/Linux-Kernel-Sensor-Drivers/README.md

-# Linux sensor drivers for ROHM / Kionix sensors
+# Linux sensor drivers for ROHM / Kionix&trade; sensors

 ROHM has been collaborating with the Linux kernel community and sees the value of open-source.
 Hence we want to contribute to community